John

 Rockefeller Monopoly against Traditional Medicine

-Rockefeller ensured that his monopoly was protected when traditional medicine was expelled from medical schools by waging a focused disinformation campaign against his rivals.
+Rockefeller ensured that his monopoly was protected when traditional natural medicines were expelled from medical schools by waging a focused disinformation campaign against his rivals.
 Through the press and other media of the period, homoeopathy and natural treatments were ridiculed and maligned.
-For employing natural medicine therapies, including ones that had been used safely and successfully for decades prior, some doctors were even sentenced to prison.
+For employing natural medicine therapies, including ones that had been used safely and successfully for decades prior, too many doctors were even sentenced to prison.
 Medical colleges quickly began to resemble one another.
 The same allopathic system was taught to every student, and the definition of medicine changed to include the prescription of patented medications.
 American medicine adopted the philosophy of “a drug for every ill.”
 [4] Figure 9.

 fig9